afiore/underlying/README.md

 val draftDoc: DocumentWorkflow = Draft(Document(Id("xyz"), "draft doc"))
 ```

-The JSON representation of `draftDoc` is in fact the default one produced by circe's
+The JSON representation of `draftDoc` is in fact the default one Circe produces when
-automatic derivation:
+derivation an `Encoder`/`Decoder` for a sealed trait hierarchy.

 ```scala
 scala> val json = draftDoc.asJson